-In addition to the Token Wallet functionality, Checkout allows for the unique token to be used for transaction processing via API.
+In addition to the Token Wallet functionality, Checkout allows for the unique token to be used for refund processing via API.
 One such use case for this functionality is in back-office systems where refunds/compensation payments which do not always relate to an initial purchase can then be processed.

 As the payment instrument, the token, is being passed in by the integrator the authentication method required is the same as used when initiating a new payment.
 See Authentication for the full breakdown of the request and response.
 It is important to remember that this authentication method means that certain fields in the authentication request (e.g.